jkayani/cs143/p4/starter/README.md

 submission: ..

-        -1 (init-order-super)    Evaluation order of superclass vs subclass attribute initializers -1 (new-self-init)       Checking evaluation of attribute initialization exprs on a "new"d object -1 (new-st)      New SELF_TYPE behavior
-        -1 (newbasic)    Use of new with basic classes -1 (primes)      prime number program from examples directory -1 (scoping)     Scoping test
+        -1 (init-order-super)    Evaluation order of superclass vs subclass attribute initializers -1 (newbasic)    Use of new with basic classes -1 (primes)      prime number program from examples directory -1 (scoping)     Scoping test